njuliuyun/studygroup/LOG.md

 08/18/2015 Yun: Applyed styles to the app.
 And created more pages.
 A user can view his/her own profile and edit it.
 He/she can check his/her messages and groups.
 He/she can view the existing groups and view a selected group's information and join/drop it.
 He/she can view other members, and add/remove friends.
 He/she can also search a group or search a member.

 08/19/2015 Yun: Modified the button styles.
 Add pagination feature to the group discussion section.
 Add default avatar image.
 Implement an Ajax function to add/remove a member as a friend.

+08/27/2015 Yun: Modified the style so that the members' images would show together with their usernames in the message section and group discussion section.